The Names of the 12 Disciples

 James (The Greater)

 The brother of the Apostle John, James had also been a fisherman before being called to the work.
-James was the third member of Christ’s inner-circle of apostles, and was active and present for most of the major events in Christ’s ministry.
-Together with his Brother, James was a powerful force for Christianity; the Savior called them the “the Sons of Thunder.”
+James was the third member of Jesus' inner-circle of apostles, and was active and present for most of the major events in Jesus' ministry.
+Together with his Brother, James was a powerful force for Christianity; Jesus called them the “the Sons of Thunder.”
 James is sometimes also called “James the Greater,” to distinguish him from the other Apostle who was also named James.

-The Gospels of Matthew and Mark both place Andrew as one of the fishermen Jesus called away to follow him.
-The Gospel of John also states that Andrew had been a disciple of John the Baptist before following the Savior.
-Andrew was present at many events through the Savior's ministry, and must have held a position of responsibility among the 12 Disciples; when the Apostle Philip wanted to report to Jesus that certain Greeks were interested in meeting with him, Phillip first took the matter to Andrew, before the two of them went to speak to Jesus (John 12:20-22).
+The Gospels of Matthew and Mark both place Andrew as one of the fishermen Jesus called away to follow Him.
+The Gospel of John also states that Andrew had been a disciple of John the Baptist before following Jesus.
+Andrew was present at many events through Jesus' ministry, and must have held a position of responsibility among the 12 disciples; when the Apostle Philip wanted to report to Jesus that certain Greeks were interested in meeting with Him, Phillip first took the matter to Andrew, before the two of them went to speak to Jesus (John 12:20-22).